 Williamston is a beautiful small town that seeks to preserve its culture and heritage.
 Its responsible citizenry and progressive leadership have positioned the town to take advantage of the changes being brought by a global economy.
 The town has an active downtown development association working to preserve the character of downtown, while at the same time positioning itself to serve the participants at the Senator Bob Martin Eastern Agricultural Center and other groups such as retirees or outdoor enthusiasts.

-Williamston is currently the only city in North Carolina to be certified as an Audubon Sustainable Community.
+Williamston is the first city in North Carolina to be certified as an Audubon Sustainable Community.
 The Audubon Sustainable Community program is founded in the three pillars of sustainability - a healthy local environment, quality of life for citizens, and economic vitality.
 You will find on your visit here, Williamston has a friendly, welcoming spirit filled with southern charm and an "easy living" attitude.